Voltage Sag - Metacycle/eBike performance

 Voltage Sag - What is it and how does it effect ebike/meta bike performance.

 Voltage sag is a term used for the result of loading a battery to its full discharge ability and the resulting drop in nominal voltage the battery can sustain.
 For example in ebikes, in general terms if running a 36 volt battery using standard 18650 cells will have a full charge of 42 volts.
 As you ride the battery drains of electrical energy and the voltage drops to a cut off point for the cells usually around 33 volts to 29 volts.
 This produces an experience for a user of an average voltage above 36 volts.
 The unfortunate result of course, is that when you start your ride at 42 volts you will experience voltage going down until you stop your ride.
-This means the top speed and power at the beginning or the ride is much faster than at the end.
-When nearing this cutoff point the you will experience a power drop off, loosing climbing ability, speed at full load, and generally degrading performance.
+This means the top speed and power at the beginning of the ride is much better than at the end.
+When nearing this cutoff point you will experience a power drop off, loosing climbing ability, speed at full load, and generally degrading performance.
 The performance degradation can be deduced from a voltage discharge curve often supplied by cell makers and battery pack makers.

 As you can see the higher energy consumption results in faster discharge and reaching the voltage sag sooner (blue line at 3c discharge).
 The sustain rate of the voltage is most effected by the battery systems over all capacity (think volume) and the ability of the cells to handle high discharge rates.
 Worse yet, as the voltage drops the system will require more amps to put out similar torque at the motor, so you wind up gobbling battery capacity during a serious load on the motor toward the end of the discharge curve (towards the end of your ride).